 Available jobs are posted on the Student Employment website, https://tntech.studentemployment.ngwebsolutions.com/.
-Also referred to as the Student Job Portal.
-After the student has read the job listings that are posted, the student must apply for the desired position(s) within Student Job Portal.
+After the student has read the job listings that are posted, applicants must contact the office or department in which they wish to work.
 The Department may interview all potential candidates or directly hire the student.

-Once the office or department has selected the candidate, the supervisor will submit a request to hire within Student Job Portal for the Office of Financial Aid to approve or decline.
-Once the student has completed their I-9, W-4, and direct deposit forms with Human Resources and the Office of Financial Aid has approved the hire request, an email will be sent to the student and the department notifying them of the student's eligibility to begin working.
+Once the office or department has selected the candidate, the supervisor will complete and submit appropriate hire paperwork to the Office of Financial Aid.
+Once the Office of Financial Aid has received and processed the paperwork, an email will be sent to the student and department notifying them of the student's eligibility to begin working.